 The label contains complete use information, including cautions and warnings.
 Always read, understand, and follow the label and use directions.

-Posilac®: Supplement lactating dairy cows every 14 days beginning at 57–70 days in milk until the end of lactation.
+Posilac®: For use in healthy lactating dairy cows.
+Supplement lactating dairy cows every 14 days beginning at 57–70 days in milk until the end of lactation.

 1 Elanco Animal Health, Data on File